caelum/vraptor-test/README.markdown

 ## vraptor-test

 A VRaptor plugin that allows you to quickly create integration or system tests.

+This plugin only works with vraptor-4.* versions.

 # installing

-You can install it by doing:

-	vraptor plugin vraptor-test

-Or add to your pom:
+Add to your pom:

 		<dependency>
 			<groupId>br.com.caelum.vraptor</groupId>